 1. Network, Network, Network

-Whether you exclusively shoot portraits or are more focused on engagements and weddings, networking is one of the keys to running your business successfully.
-Networking with other vendors, going to events where you can find potential clients, attending photographer-related networking events are some of the ways you can connect and meet with potential clients as well as vendors who could also boost your business.
+Networking with other vendors, going to events where you can find potential clients, and attending other photography-related networking events are some of the ways you can connect (share your contact and email address) and meet with potential clients as well as vendors who could also boost your business.
 If you are more introverted and the thought of networking just sends you running in the other direction, perhaps you could consider this new year’s resolution as a challenge.
 Also, who says you have to attend allll the events?
-Just attend a few networking events and conferences (including WPPI in February), and once you start getting comfortable with the flow of things, go pro!
+Just attend a few networking events and conferences, and once you start getting comfortable with the flow of things, make it a weekly/monthly thing!

 2. Experiment With New Gear + Photography Techniques

-Have you been eyeing new lighting equipment or a new camera throughout the year but never got around to actually trying it out?
-Well then, here’s another new year’s resolution for you.
-You don’t necessarily have to buy new gear; you could just rent whatever you have been looking for and see whether it works for you.
-And if it works and actually helps you shoot better and give your clients a better experience, then, if practical, go ahead and make that investment for yourself and your business.
+As a wedding photographer, were you eyeing new lighting equipment or a new camera throughout the year but never got around to actually trying it out?
+Well, here’s a new year’s resolution for you.
+You don’t necessarily have to buy new gear; just rent whatever you’ve been looking at and see whether it works for you.
+And if it does actually help you shoot better and give your clients a better experience, then go ahead and make that investment for yourself and your business.

-Additionally, you may already have a specific photography technique or style that you have honed over the years and market to your potential clients, but experimenting with new styles and techniques could also be helpful when it comes to evolving as a creative professional.
-Do you research or talk to your photographer friends and find some time to try out something that is different from what you usually do?
-If you weren’t motivated or committed enough to do this before, perhaps considering it a new year’s resolution might do the trick.
+Additionally, you may already have a specific photography technique or style that you have honed over the years and market as a service, but experimenting with new styles and techniques could also be helpful for wedding portrait photographers when it comes to evolving as a creative professional.
+Do your research or talk to other photographers or your photographer friends and find some time to try out something different from what you usually do, aka take a step out of your comfort zone.
+If you weren’t motivated or committed enough to do this before, perhaps considering it a new year’s resolution for wedding photographers might do the trick.

 Suggested Read: Wedding Photography Styles: ShootDotEdit’s Favorites